CRIM 108 - Directed Policing

 Students must be able to commit themselves to the program for at least two (2) years and meet the minimum requirements/qualifications for California Peace Officer certification.

 Students will receive three (3) units of college credit for each semester they successfully complete of the CRIM 108 program (i.e. 2 years = 4 semesters x 3 units each semester = 12 units total).
+If the student completes all twelve (12) units, nine (9) of those units can be used to satisfy elective requirements.

 Please feel free to visit the CRIM 108 webpage on the Fresno County Sheriff's Office website for further information and photographs.